 There are two separate trajectories in higher education for advancement.
-The first is earning tenure to obtain a longterm, full-time faculty position.
+The first is earning tenure to obtain a long-term, full-time faculty position.
 Tenured and tenure-track faculty are responsible to the university for three things: teaching, research, and service.
-These requirements are used continued from page 23 The 411 of Child Life in Higher Education to set employment goals, academic year commitments, and the parameters for annual faculty evaluations.
+These requirements are used to set employment goals, academic year commitments, and the parameters for annual faculty evaluations.
 Tenure-track faculty serve on yearly contracts over the course of five to six academic years, as long as their progress is deemed appropriate each year, until they apply for tenure.
 At that time, faculty peers vote to decide if the level of teaching, research, and service performed and produced is worthy of the applicant becoming an academic scholar.
 If yes, they have a job; if no, they no longer have a job.
 Because of this, being on tenure-track is like having a five- or six-year performance-based interview.